 General Trail Snow Removal

-- Some trails and overwide side paths (sidewalks) that are plowed
+- Some trails and overwide side paths (sidewalks) are plowed

-- Some natural surface trails that are groomed for fat tire riding
+- Some natural surface trails are groomed for fat tire riding

-City of Coralville removes snow on trails which are directly linked to a passageway to a school.
+School Area TrailsThe City removes snow on trails which are directly linked to a passageway to a school.
 Those trails are:

 - The Auburn Hills trail segment northeast from Brown Deer Road under the Muddy Creek Bridge to Kate Wickham School